 This provides a mirror construction from the first principle, which has the advantage that Kontsevich's homological mirror symmetry conjecture \cite{Kontsevich94} can be canonically derived (See \cite{CHL-toric} for Fano cases).

-For $X=\bP^1_{a,b,c}$, the Landau-Ginzburg (LG for short) mirrors $W$ were uniformly constructed in \cite{CHL} based on Lagrangian Floer theory of a certain immersed Lagrangian $\mathbb{L}$, which was first used by Seidel \cite{Se2}.
+For $X=\bP^1_{a,b,c}$, the Landau-Ginzburg (LG for short) mirrors $W$ were uniformly constructed in \cite{CHL17} based on Lagrangian Floer theory of a certain immersed Lagrangian $\mathbb{L}$, which was first used by Seidel \cite{Se2}.
 Moreover, homological mirror symmetry for the elliptic and hyperbolic cases was derived by a family version of a Yoneda functor naturally coming with the construction.
 In the hyperbolic case, the LG mirror is an infinite series in variables $x,y,z$. \cite{CHKL14} found an inductive algorithm to compute the explicit expressions in all cases.

 In this article, we consider the bulk-deformed version of the Lagrangian Floer theory of $\mathbb{L}$ in $X=\bP^1_{a,b,c}$.
 And we use it to describe the \emph{big quantum cohomology} of $X=\bP^1_{a,b,c}$.
 This requires a change in the technical setup, instead of the classical methods in \cite{CHL17}, we are forced to use Kuranishi structures and CF-perturbations \cite{FOOO_new} to handle the various moduli spaces of holomorphic curves.
 Nevertheless we show the bulk-deformed potentials have the same leading order terms as the ones in \cite{CHKL14}.